openSUSE/news-o-o/_posts/2010-12-18-opensuse-weekly-news-issue-154-is-out.markdown

 <blockquote>**[Sirko Kemter: Event review 2010](http://karl-tux-stadt.de/ktuxs/?p=2933)**
 >
 > 2010 is nearly over now, time to look backwards what I did this year.The year begun for me with one of the greatest events arround IT the Cebit.
 I wasnt the whole week in Hanover, I missed the first day because I had an appointment on this day.
 The next day, I missed my train then but I arrived right at the point.
 I had a invitation to a press conference so had only enough time for changing the shirt.
 Btw there was deliciuos apples served at the conference ;) The rest of the week we had a lot of interviews and press conferences, most of them not so interesting for the people.
-But with the openPandora project our stage was really filled up.FigureÂ 8, Picture from cebit (...)
+But with the openPandora project our stage was really filled up.FigureÂ 8, â€œPicture from cebitâ€ (...)
 >
 > </blockquote>